tenpages/us-level/README.md

 > I'm new to `js` so there might be issues with these apps.
 Please let me know if there is anything wrong to [issues](https://github.com/tenpages/us-level/issues) or fix them with [pull requests](https://github.com/tenpages/us-level/pulls).

+> I'm looking for internships please give me one (this is a joke but I'm am looking for one anyway)

 ## How to

 Tap and mark countries, states or terretories you've been to.
 Tap "Save Image" to save and share your progress.